Accelerated Single-Cell Data Analysis

 Core capabilities your team builds during the session.

-Integrate multiple datasets and correct for batch effects across experiments.
+Interpret quality control metrics, tune filters, and correct batch effects across experiments.

 Cell-Type Annotation